solanaguide/relay-logger/README.md

 - Query it from my server, and apply any additional filtering (eg Top IPs => Top IPs where fee_ratio < ....)
 - Create/update ipset

+I'm still not sure the best way to maintain lists of blocked IPs over time, and when a ban could expire.
+I'm considering simply disabling all ipset rules for a random minute or two each hour.
+Would love to discuss ideas

 # What does it look like?